 There are thousands of Modi documents preserved in South Asia and Europe.
 The majority of these are in various archives in Maharashtra, while smaller collections are kept in Denmark and other countries, because of European presence in Tanjore, Pondicherry, and other regions in South Asia through the 19th century.
 The earliest extant Modi document dates from the early 17th century.
-While the majority of Modi documents are official letters, land records, and other administrative documents, the script was also used in education, journalism, and other routine activities before the 1950s.
-Printing in Modi began in the early 19th century after Charles Wilkins cut the first metal fonts for the script in Calutta.
+While the majority of Modi documents are official letters, land records, and other routine activities before the 1950s.
+Printing in Modi began in the early 19th century after Charles Wilkins cut the first metal fonts for the script in Calcutta.
 Newspapers were published in Modi; primers were produced to teach the script in schools, and various personal papers and diaries were kept in the script.

 Structure.
 Modi is a Brahmi-based script related to Devanagari.
-It is written from left-to-right.
+It is written from left-toright.
 In general, the rules for Devanagari rendering also apply to Modi (see Section 12.1, Devanagari).
-However, one characteristic feature of Modi is a large number of context-dependent forms of consonants and vowel-signs.
+However, one characteristic feature of Modi is a large number of contextdependent forms of consonants and vowel-signs.
 Shaping and glyph substitutions for these contextual forms are managed in the font.

 Vowel Letters.
 Generally, the distinction between regular and long forms of i and u is not preserved in Modi.
-The letter U+11603 MODI LETTER II may represent both i and $\bar{\imath}$ , and U+11604 MODI LETTER U may be used for writing both u and $\bar{u}$ .
+The letter U+11603 MODI LETTER II may represent both i and \bar{i} , and U+11604 MODI LETTER U may be used for writing both u and \bar{u} .
 The same can be said of the corresponding dependent vowel signs.
 Both regular and long forms appear in the Modi block, because they are attested in documentation about Modi.

 The vocalic letters in the range U+11635..U+11638 are included in the encoding, but are not in modern use, as is the case in other Indic scripts.
-Modi vocalic r may alternatively be written as the sequence $r\bar{t}$ .
+Modi vocalic r may alternatively be written as the sequence $\langle U+11628 \text{ MODI LETTER RA}, U+11632 \text{ MODI VOWEL SIGN II} > r\bar{r}$.